14th Dalai Lama: Sexuality

 The Dalai Lama's stances on topics of sexuality have changed over time.

 A monk since childhood, the Dalai Lama has said that sex offers fleeting satisfaction and leads to trouble later, while chastity offers a better life and "more independence, more freedom".
 He has said that problems arising from conjugal life sometimes even lead to suicide or murder.
 He has asserted that all religions have the same view about adultery.

-In his discussions of the traditional Buddhist view on appropriate sexual behavior, he explains the concept of "right organ in the right object at the right time", which historically has been interpreted as indicating that oral, manual and anal sex (both homosexual and heterosexual) are not appropriate in Buddhism or for Buddhists.
+In his discussions of the traditional Buddhist view on appropriate sexual behaviour, he explains the concept of "right organ in the right object at the right time," which historically has been interpreted as indicating that oral, manual and anal sex (both homosexual and heterosexual) are not appropriate in Buddhism or for Buddhists.
 However, he also says that in modern times all common, consensual sexual practices that do not cause harm to others are ethically acceptable and that society should accept and respect people who are gay or transgender from a secular point of view.
 In a 1994 interview with OUT Magazine, the Dalai Lama clarified his personal opinion on the matter by saying, "If someone comes to me and asks whether homosexuality is okay or not, I will ask 'What is your companion's opinion?'
 If you both agree, then I think I would say, 'If two males or two females voluntarily agree to have mutual satisfaction without further implication of harming others, then it is okay.'"
 However, when interviewed by Canadian TV news anchor Evan Solomon on CBC News: Sunday about whether homosexuality is acceptable in Buddhism, the Dalai Lama responded that "it is sexual misconduct".

 In his 1996 book Beyond Dogma, he described a traditional Buddhist definition of an appropriate sexual act as follows: "A sexual act is deemed proper when the couples use the organs intended for sexual intercourse and nothing else ...
 Homosexuality, whether it is between men or between women, is not improper in itself.
 What is improper is the use of organs already defined as inappropriate for sexual contact."
 He elaborated in 1997, conceding that the basis of that teaching was unknown to him.
 He also conveyed his own "willingness to consider the possibility that some of the teachings may be specific to a particular cultural and historic context".

 In 2006, the Dalai Lama has expressed concern at "reports of violence and discrimination against" LGBT people and urged "respect, tolerance and the full recognition of human rights for all".

-In a 2014 interview with Larry King, the Dalai Lama expressed his acceptance for same-sex marriage, stating that it is a personal matter and is acceptable in his view.
+In a 2014 interview with Larry King, the Dalai Lama expressed that same-sex marriage is a personal issue, can be ethically socially accepted, and that he personally accepts it.
+However, he also stated that if same-sex marriage is in contradiction with one's chosen traditions, then they should not follow it.